questdb/documentation/documentation/reference/sql/asof-join.md

 ## ASOF JOIN

-`ASOF JOIN` joins two different time-series measured.
+`ASOF JOIN` joins two time-series on their timestamp, using the following

-For each row in the first time-series, the `ASOF JOIN` takes from the second time-series a timestamp that meets both of the following criteria:
+logic: for each row in the first time-series,

-- The timestamp is the closest to the first timestamp.
+1. consider all timestamps in the second time-series **earlier or equal to** the first one
-- The timestamp is **strictly prior or equal to** the first timestamp.
+2. choose **the latest** such timestamp

 ### Example